ysl4567/AlgorithmicTrading/README.txt

-Type commands below to install necessary software
+Type commands below to install necessary software (one by one)

 pip install numpy
 pip install pandas